codex-academy/oh-oh/pages/light.md

 greenLight.on();
 ```

-One can switch a light on or off, but there are no way to see the status of the light.
+You can switch a light on or off, but there are no way to see the status of the light.
 The `status` of the light is hidden and not visible from outside of the object, it is a `private variable`.

 This will not work: